Truchet/Smith inspired designs 2 meet ArahPaint

 The elongated stitches allow objects behind them to peek through Another 2 color variation Previous posts include samples isolated on striped grounds, using 2 colors.

 Adding a third color can make the overall appearance muddy and small designs can appear lost.
-One sample in the post Here the goal is to use the img2 track separation, maintaining the same color change rotation in each piece.
+One such in the post Here the goal is to use the img2 track separation, maintaining the same color change rotation in each piece.

 Reviewing points to consider: in more than 2 colors dbj separations, the double-length variation key is set automatically except in the 950i, where it needs to be set manually.